BiekeSurfOrg/palm-BLE-GATT-scanner/README.md

 5. Generates the QR code image.
 6. Saves the generated QR code image as `palm_qr_code.png`.

+### `app-use-addr-ble-device.py`

+This script is a copy of `app.py` but connects to a BLE device using its address instead of the device object.
+This is useful in scenarios where the device object might not be directly available or when reconnecting to a known device by its address.

+**Step-by-step functionality:**

+1. Initializes a Flask web application.
+2. Defines a `/scan` endpoint that handles BLE scanning.
+3. Uses `BleakScanner` to discover BLE devices.
+4. Filters devices based on the presence of "PALMKI" in their manufacturer data.
+5. If a target device is found, it attempts to connect using `BleakClient` by providing the device's address directly.
+6. Discovers GATT services and characteristics of the connected device.
+7. Reads data from readable characteristics and displays it.
+8. Returns the scan results and GATT data as JSON to the frontend.

 ## Getting Started

 ### QR code generation